Rudiger, Kepa involved in training ground clash: Good thing for Chelsea?

-The fallout from Chelsea’s 5-2 defeat at home against West Brom continues and multiple reports claim that Antonio Rudiger and Kepa Arrizabalaga had a disagreement in training, to put it politely.
+The fallout from Chelsea’s 5-2 defeat at home against West Brom continues and Thomas Tuchel has confirmed reports that Antonio Rudiger and Kepa Arrizabalaga had a heated disagreement in training, to put it politely.

 [ MORE: How to watch PL in the USA ]

-Rudiger, 28, was reportedly sent off the training pitch by the Chelsea coaching staff on Sunday and told to go inside their facility at Cobham by manager Thomas Tuchel.
+Rudiger, 28, was sent off the training pitch by the Chelsea coaching staff on Sunday and told to go inside their facility at Cobham by manager Tuchel.

+“It got heated up between Toni and Kepa,” Tuchel added.
+“So we calmed the situation down immediately.
+The reaction was not OK.
+But how the guys handled the situation, especially Toni and Kepa, was amazing and showed how much respect they have for each other.
+They sorted it out straight after training in a very honest, humble and very direct way.
+That showed me they have very good character.
+Toni sorted it out directly, and it was a strong and brave thing to do.”

-It is believed Rudiger apologized to Kepa afterwards, despite words between the pair also starting on the bench on Saturday, while Cesar Azpilicueta and Reece James were also arguing after the defeat to West Brom about a mistake from the Chelsea youngster.
+It is believed Rudiger apologized to Kepa afterwards, despite reported words between the pair taking place on the bench on Saturday during the game, while Cesar Azpilicueta and Reece James were also reportedly arguing after the defeat to West Brom about a mistake from the Chelsea youngster.

 Neither Rudiger or Kepa played in the heavy defeat at home to West Brom, the first defeat Tuchel has suffered in 15 games as Chelsea boss, with the former believed to be rested ahead of the Champions League quarterfinal v.
 FC Porto and the latter the second-choice goalkeeper behind Edouard Mendy.